db47h/lex/state/README.md

 ## Overview

-Package state provides state functions for lexing quoted strings and quoted characters.
+Package state provides state functions for lexing numbers, quoted strings and quoted characters.

-State functions in this package expect that the first character that is part of the lexed entity has already been read by Lexer.Next.
+State functions in this package expect that the first character that is part of the lexed entity has already been read by lex.Next.
 For example:

-	r := l.Next()
+	r := s.Next()
 	switch r {
 	case '"':
-		// do not call l.Backup() here
+		// do not call s.Backup() here
 		return state.QuotedString(tokString)
 	}